 The Mayo Clinic Social Media Network (MCSMN) collaborated with experts at Hootsuite to develop a training program for certification in the basics of social media for healthcare professionals.
 This online four-hour training, which is available to everyone, is also a prerequisite for our Social Media Residency.
-The $400 course is discounted (or FREE) for MCSMN Premium Members.
+The $400 course is included with your Premium Individual Membership and discounted (or FREE) for MCSMN Premium Organizational Members.

 After earning the Social Media Basics for Healthcare Certificate, you’ll be able to:

 Use core social media platforms with confidence

 Learn how to set up and manage a social presence on Facebook, Twitter, LinkedIn, Instagram, and Pinterest.

 Navigate regulatory and privacy concerns